 PSY 5360I provides a comprehensive introduction to cognitive neuroscience; the study of the biological basis of human cognition.
-Contemporary scientific study of the biological structures and processes that support perception, attention, memory, language, executive functions, and decision-making will be covered.
-This is a seminar course that will include lectures on background information as well as discussions of recent research that pertains to each topic.
+Contemporary scientific study of the biological structures and processes that support perception, attention, memory, emotion, language, executive functions, and decision-making will be covered.
+This is a seminar course that will include lectures and discussions of recent research that pertains to each topic.
 Prerequisite: C or better in PSY 3322 or equivalent.